alakijaayo/Raindrops/README.md

 # Raindrops

-This repository is work based on a tech test provided by Deloitte System Integration.
+This repository is work based on a tech test provided.
 In it, we are expected to work on the puzzle Raindrops.
 For this, I have decided to do this in Ruby.

 ## Task